 - 15 curry leaves

-- 4 tbs grated coconut (I use the brand "Daily Delight" - fresh frozen grated coconut)
+- 4 tablespoons grated coconut (I use the brand "Daily Delight" - fresh frozen grated coconut)

 - Salt to taste

-- Dump the grated beets, onion, garlic, green chilies, curry leaves and coconut into a bowl and mix.
+- Dump the grated beets, onion, garlic, curry leaves, grated coconut and green chili into a bowl and mix.

-- Heat coconut oil in a pan or skillet and add mustard seeds.
+- Heat coconut oil in a pan and add mustard seeds.

-- Add 3 tbs water and cover the pan, cook on low for 5 minutes.
+- Add water and cover the pan, cook on low for 5 minutes.

 - Remove lid and stir fry for another 5 minutes.